lsst/LDM-135/index.rst

 discussing distributed operation (except for data ingestion in the enterprise edition).

-.. _tokudb:
+.. _sec-tokudb:

 TokuDB
 ~~~~~~

 Tokutek built a specialized engine, called TokuDB.
 The engine relies on
-new indexing method, called Fractal Tree indexes [61], this new type of
+new indexing method, called Fractal Tree indexes [TokuDB]_, this new type of
 an index primarily increases speed of inserts and data replication.
 While its benefits are not obvious for our data access center, rapid
 inserts might be useful for Level 1 data sets (Alert Production).
 We
 have been in touch with the Tokutek team for several years, the key
 designers of the Fractal Tree index gave a detailed tutorial at the
-XLDB-2012 conference we organized.
+`XLDB`_-2012 conference we organized.

 The engine was made open source in Apr 2013.